The Most Important FAQs for Potential Clients

 When I do not have the necessary training, knowledge, or experience to work with a specific population, however, I will be direct and forthcoming about that, and refer out.

-Although I have much to offer in the room in the realm of psychotherapy, I find that, without fail, my clients have much to teach me as well, about themselves, but also about myself and the world.
+Although I have much to offer in the room in the realms of psychotherapy and coaching, I find that, without fail, my clients have much to teach me as well, about themselves, but also about myself and the world.

 I believe that long-term change happens with small changes done consistently over time.